avdosev/bindpy/README.md

 ### `bind_back` function

 `bind_back` also pre-specifies function arguments but with values bound to end of arg list after all others.
 It takes a function and key-value pairs, returns new function with values bound to end.
-When called with remaining args, values passed to `bind_bac`k are automatically inserted at end.
+When called with remaining args, values passed to `bind_back` are automatically inserted at end.

 ```python
 add_30 = bind_back(add, c=30)